Note reads "To Do: make pros and cons list," pinned to calendar with red pin

 Semester vs. Trimester College Calendars: Pros and Cons

-Have you considered a school's academic calendar during your college search?
-Learn some of the biggest pros and cons about semester and trimester systems here.
+Have you considered different academic calendars during your college search?
+Learn about the biggest pros and cons of semester and trimester systems here.

 Colleges with semester schedules